Rayvert64/ToInfiniTimeAndBeyond/CODE_OF_CONDUCT_TEMPLATE.md

 ![Be excellent to each other](./doc/gifs/be_exelent.gif)

 -------------
-First thing first here is a copy of the most important part of the document, which is usually put at the end for whatever silly reason!
+First thing's first, here is a copy of the most important part of the document, which is usually put at the end for whatever silly reason!

 If you're experiencing online harassment or bullying and need additional support, please consider looking at this site which is an international repository of helplines by clicking the "details" dropdown just bellow:
 <details>

 **WARNING: YOU WILL NOTICE THAT THE LINKS DO NOT WORK, THIS IS BY DESIGN!
 IF YOU NEED HELP COPY THE LINKS, OPEN AN UNASSUMING TAB IN THIS WINDOW, THEN OPEN A PRIVATE WINDOW AND PASTE THE SITES YOU'VE COPIED!**

-<a href=".">https://findahelpline.com/</a> : This is an **INTERNATIONAL** site.
+<a href=".">https://findahelpline.com/</a> : **There is a "Quick Exit" button at the top of the page in case you need to exit the page quickly, if your internet connection is slow, closing the window is faster!
+I've tried.**

 <a href=".">https://www.reddit.com/r/TalkTherapy/wiki/crisisresources/</a> : This is a reddit post with many resources as well.
 </details>